 I’d read a few sets of instructions that say just wash and dry the roots, then roast them in a moderate oven until “ready,” then break into pieces and grind into coffee-like grounds.
 I knew intuitively that this was horseshit.
 I could not imagine breaking a root that was two inches broad into pieces small enough to not kill my grinder.

-Other sets of instructions, mostly for making dandelion coffee, call for slicing the roots into thin discs, then drying them, then roasting them, and then grinding them.
+Other sets of instructions, mostly for making dandelion coffee (basically the same thing), call for slicing the roots into thin discs, then drying them, then roasting them, and then grinding them.
 This sounded more sane.

 So I began slicing up the 20-or so large chicory roots I’d managed to pull.
 I ate a few raw, and they weren’t terrible: If something can manage to be sweet and bitter at the same time, these roots achieved that feat.